-The Senate room highlights regalia and photos of the political parties and Senate members.
+The Ross Smith room highlights regalia and photos of the political parties and Senate members.
 The Music Room of Fame is a must see as well, exhibiting Bermudians and their contributions to the island, island bands, Gombeys and our connection to our African music culture.
 We are the only museum that has a sports and music register for our islands celebrities to sign.
 We offer tours for Seniors, schools and specially organized VIP tours.

 We welcome you as our visitor and are proud to say your visit to our museum will leave you with a wealth of memories of Bermuda and her people.
 If you have any questions or wish to make any comments regarding our museum please feel free to use the form below.
 We appreciate your participation.